razgarabedi/Forumify/docs/features/admin-panel.md

 ## Overview

-The ForumLite admin panel provides comprehensive management tools for forum administrators.
+The Rexerium Forum admin panel provides comprehensive management tools for forum administrators.
 It features a modern, responsive interface with role-based access control and extensive configuration options.

 ## Access Control